sassoftware/viya4-monitoring-kubernetes/logging/OpenShift.md

 #### Access Using Route Objects

 OpenShift uses [route](https://docs.openshift.com/enterprise/3.0/architecture/core_concepts/routes.html)
-objects, a feature unique to OpenShift, to access Kibana and (optionally) the Elasticsearch API endpoint.
-This makes it unnecessary to configure ingress objects or surface nodePorts.
-No customizations are required, even if you are using ingress, because the `deploy_logging_open_openshift.sh` script defines a route for Kibana.
+objects, a feature unique to OpenShift, to access OpenSearch Dashboards and (optionally) the OpenSearch API endpoint.
+This makes it unnecessary to configure Ingress objects or surface nodePorts.
+No customizations are required, even if you are using Ingress, because the `deploying_logging_openshift.sh` script defines a route for OpenSearch Dashboards.

 #### TLS